Risk Controlled Image Retrieval: Method

 \subsubsection{Uncertainty Estimated by an Ensemble}

-Ensemble method \cite{fort2019deep} trains multiple instances of a same determinstic model, each with random initial weights.
-During inference time, predictions of all models are averaged, and the uncertainty is obatained as the variance of the predictions.
+Ensemble method \cite{fort2019deep} trains multiple instances of a same deterministic model, each with random initial weights.
+During inference, predictions of all instances are averaged, and the uncertainty is obtained as the variance of the predictions.
 Provided that there are $N$ instances, the mean and variance of the predictions are: